Table of Contents

 Strong Rope (mandatory)

-There are two options of rope that are highly recommended these are Nylon and Paracord.
-The Rope Strength
+There are two options of rope that are highly recommended these are Nylon and Paracord which are considered the best magnet fishing rope.

 A bag or bucket (optional)